Ukraine sparks Russian funds selloff, but winners emerge

 Nine mutual funds and exchange traded funds have more than 50 percent of their assets invested in Russia, totaling $2.4 billion, according to Lipper, a Thomson Reuters company.

-Its top holdings, including Sberbank Russia OAO (SBER.MM), Gazprom OAO (GAZP.MM), and Navatek OAO (NVTK.MM), dropped 14 percent or more on Monday.
+Its top holdings, including Sberbank Russia OAO, Gazprom OAO, and Navatek OAO, dropped 14 percent or more on Monday.

 Even actively managed funds with smaller allocations to Russia have been hit hard.